toastxc/DoE-Network-Kit-Linux/README.md

 > This repository was not made or authorised by the Department of Education.
 Software comes with absolutely no warranty.

 > [!NOTE]
 > This repository is no longer actively maintained due to the primary contributors having graduated.
-It should continue to work into the future, but may need minor tweaks.
+It should continue to work into the future but may need minor tweaks.
+Please feel free to [contact Declan Chidlow](https://vale.rocks/contact) if necessary.

 ## Usage

-Consult the guide at [vale.rocks](https://vale.rocks/blog/School_Internet) or follow the concise guide below:
+Consult the guide [Connecting to Australian Public School Internet](https://vale.rocks/posts/connecting-to-australian-public-school-internet) or follow this concise guide below:

 ```console
 $ git clone https://github.com/toastxc/DoE-Network-Kit-Linux.git